DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Methodology

 \subsection{Updating the DPMM}

 When updating the parameters of the DPMM, we fit a DPMM on the latent samples $z_i$'s obtained from the VAE.
 We define the generative process of assigning data points to clusters according to the SB process.
 A generative process is assumed as follows: (1) The mean $\mu_k$ and diagonal covariance matrix $\Sigma_k$ of each cluster $k$ are drawn from a Normal-Wishart distribution, which is the conjugate prior for a diagonal Gaussian with unknown means and unknown covariance matrix, namely $\Sigma_k \sim \mathcal{W}(\mathbf {W}, \nu)$, $\mu_k \sim \mathcal{N}(\mu_0, (\lambda \Sigma_k )^{-1})$, assuming the latent space is D-dimensional.
 (2) The probabilities of each cluster are drawn from a GEM distribution with concentration parameter $\alpha$, $\pi \sim \text{GEM}(\alpha)$, as described in Sec. \ref{subsec:dp_sb}.
-(3) The cluster assignment $v_n$ is drawn from a discrete distribution $\text{Cat}(\pi)$ based on the cluster probabilities previously obtained, which is $\pi \sim \text{GEM}(\alpha)$.
+(3) The cluster assignment $v_n$ is drawn from a discrete distribution $\text{Cat}(\pi)$ based on the cluster probabilities $\pi$ previously obtained.
 (4) In our DPMM module, when the latent variable $z_i$ is assigned to a cluster $v_n=k$, we assume that it is sampled from a multivariate Gaussian with mean $\mu_k$ and variance $\Sigma_k$, which means $z_i|v_n=k \sim \mathcal{N}(\mu_{k}, \Sigma_{k})$.
-(5) The original data are assumed to be generated by the decoder, namely $f_{\theta}(z_i)=x_i$, where $\theta$ are the parameters of the decoder.
+(5) The original data are assumed to be generated by the decoder, namely $f_{\theta}(z_i)=x_i^*$, where $\theta$ are the parameters of the decoder.
+Given the overall generative process, the DPMM has a joint probability: